Top 5 best mountain lakes in Corsica to explore with your family New

 Accessibility: upstream from the village of Todda, east of Aiacciu.

-High-altitude lake nestled in the Corsican mountains ©ADOBE STOCK High-altitude lake nestled in the Corsican mountains ©ADOBE STOCK
+High-altitude lake nestled in the Corsican mountains©ADOBE STOCK High-altitude lake nestled in the Corsican mountains©ADOBE STOCK

 Accessibility: from the Grotelle sheepfold, near the town of Corti.

 Level of difficulty: moderate hike, allow 1 hour.
-For more experienced hikers, take the GR20 trail with a descent from the legendary Capitellu breach.
+For more experienced hikers, take the GR20 with a descent from the legendary Capitellu breach.

 Activities: hiking, picnicking, nature watching.